-OVERHEAD COSTS
+1 OVERHEAD COSTS

-- 3 This schedule provides a breakdown of operational, maintenance and administrative - 4 (OM&A) expenses before capitalization, in accordance with section 2.2.9 of the OEB's Filing - 5 Requirements for Electricity Distribution Rate Applications (December 15, 2022).
-OEB - 6 Appendix 2-D (Overhead Costs) is attached to this schedule.
+This schedule provides a breakdown of operational, maintenance and administrative (OM&A) expenses before capitalization, in accordance with section 2.2.9 of the OEB's Filing Requirements for Electricity Distribution Rate Applications (December 15, 2022).
+OEB Appendix 2-D (Overhead Costs) is attached to this schedule.

-1. BURDEN RATES
+8 1.
+BURDEN RATES

-- 9 Toronto Hydro's capital work is bundled into projects which are compromised primarily of - labour, material and vehicle costs.
-As set out in Toronto Hydro's Capitalization Policy filed at - Exhibit 2A, Tab 4, Schedule 1, Appendix A, and consistent with the utility's last rebasing - application, Toronto Hydro charges these costs directly to projects as they are incurred.
-This - section details each of these three cost activities, and explain how the costs are allocated - 14 across projects.
+9 Toronto Hydro's capital work is bundled into projects which are compromised primarily of 10 labour, material and vehicle costs.
+As set out in Toronto Hydro's Capitalization Policy filed at 11 Exhibit 2A, Tab 4, Schedule 1, Appendix A, and consistent with the utility's last rebasing 12 application, Toronto Hydro charges these costs directly to projects as they are incurred.
+This 13 section details each of these three cost activities, and explain how the costs are allocated 14 across projects.

-1.1 Labour Costs
+16 1.1 Labour Costs

-- 17 Toronto Hydro uses a standard labour rate ("SLR") to allocate labour costs to projects by - using timesheets, consistent with the common industry practice.
-The SLR is a fully burdened - hourly rate which is calculated by dividing the total compensation costs by total available - 20 hours.
-The total available hours consist of: (i) total working hours in a year less: (ii) leaves - (e.g. vacation, sick time, and statutory holidays), as well as (iii) time not spent working on a - specific operating or capital project (e.g. legislative training requirements, safety meetings, - 23 downtime, etc.).
+Toronto Hydro uses a standard labour rate ("SLR") to allocate labour costs to projects by using timesheets, consistent with the common industry practice.
+The SLR is a fully burdened hourly rate which is calculated by dividing the total compensation costs by total available hours.
+The total available hours consist of: (i) total working hours in a year less: (ii) leaves (e.g. vacation, sick time, and statutory holidays), as well as (iii) time not spent working on a specific operating or capital project (e.g. legislative training requirements, safety meetings, downtime, etc.).

-- Toronto Hydro calculates SLRs for each role in its workforce.
-These rates are updated on an - annual basis and are initially derived based on the inputs gathered during the annual planning process, which are subsequently adjusted for actuals at the year-end for any variances to the budgeted amounts.
+Toronto Hydro calculates SLRs for each role in its workforce.
+These rates are updated on an annual basis and are initially derived based on the inputs gathered during the annual planning process, which are subsequently adjusted for actuals at the year-end for any variances to the budgeted amounts.

-4 As described in Exhibit 4, Tab 4, Schedule 3, Toronto Hydro has a diverse workforce of highlyskilled employees responsible for executing different types of work.
-The utility organizes its as such, different labour rates apply to each workforce segment.
+As described in Exhibit 4, Tab 4, Schedule 3, Toronto Hydro has a diverse workforce of highlyskilled employees responsible for executing different types of work.
+The utility organizes its workforce under multiple labour classes based on management and operational needs and as such, different labour rates apply to each workforce segment.
 The methodology for calculating Toronto Hydro's SLRs is consistent with the last rate application.